DevExpress-Examples/XAF_Non-Persistent-Objects-Nested-In-Persistent-Objects-Demo/readme.md

 ### Scenario 1: A non-persistent lookup property

-You have a string field in a persistent business object.
-You want to display this field in the UI using a lookup editor so that a user can choose from existing values or add a new value.
+If you have a string field in a persistent business object, you can display this field in the UI using a lookup editor so that a user can choose from existing values or add a new value.
 The list of existing values is created dynamically.

 To implement this scenario, do the following: